 Another major aspect that most brands should practice is replying to the comments on their updates and engaging with their social media followers.
 If you never communicate with your advocates, it would appear as if you don’t value their presence and time.

 If you follow me on social media, you might have seen that I respond to almost all of the comments and audience questions on my updates.
 That’s because I care about each and every one of you.

-3. Decide the kind of content that you’ll share on different social media platforms
+3. Decide on the kind of content that you’ll share on different social media platforms

-Every social media platform has certain native functionalities.
-You can post the same content across all channels, but that comes out as lazy and won’t receive a good response.
+Every social network has certain native functionalities.
+You can post the same content across every social channel, but that comes across as lazy and won’t receive a good response.